joostdecock/site/pages/install.md

 #### Install from GitHub

-The ource code is hosted [on GitHub](https://github.com/freesewing/core).
+The source code is hosted [on GitHub](https://github.com/freesewing/core).
 Clone it like this:

 ```sh